Brahmeshwar Singh

-Brahmeshwar Singh (13 March 1947 – 1 June 2012), also known as Brahmeshwar Mukhiya, was the founder of a militia functioning as an upper-caste landlord group, Ranvir Sena in Bihar, India.
-On 1 June 2012, he was assassinated by unidentified gunmen.
+Brahmeshwar Singh (13 March 1947 – 1 June 2012), also known as Brahmeshwar Mukhiya, was the founder of a militia functioning as an upper-caste landlord group mainly Bhumihar caste, Ranvir Sena, in Bihar, India.
+On 1 June 2012, he was assassinated by multiple gunmen.

 Ranvir Sena, arrest, and acquittal

-Brahmeshwar Singh was born in a Bhumihar Brahmin family and later on became the leader of the Ranvir Sena soon after it was formed in 1994.
+Brahmeshwar Singh was born in a Bhumihar family and later on became the leader of the Ranvir Sena soon after it was formed in 1994.
 Singh was suspected of involvement in the killings of hundreds of Naxalites who recruited people from poor and Dalit backgrounds.
 In 2002, Singh was arrested on "carnage" charges, for which he faced the possibility of life imprisonment.
 He spent nine years in jail awaiting trial and was released on bail and then later acquitted for insufficient evidence.

 Politics

 On 5 May 2012, Singh founded the Akhil Bharatiya Rashtravadi Kisan Sangathan, an organization that Singh said would assist farmers and other manual labourers.